 One of the main weaknesses from the first instrument built was the lack of a percussive element.
 The melodic component was there, but I was lacking a way of carrying a beat and tempo to create a more engaging experience for the audience.
-I designed a complementary instrument that produces a variable speed beat and that works with gravity to solve this.
+I designed a complementary instrument that produces a variable-BPM beat.

 CAD assembly of the percussive instrument.
 Used it to validate angles, heights and other dimensions before building the actual thing.

 Built percussion instrument resting on play-wheel.
 Used different hardwoods, a 4" dowel and shaft collars.

 Testing the percussive element.
 You can see how the top part jumps and rests on the wooden wheel depending on the speed.
 This creates a musical "beat".

 Once all the components finished drying, I started to see how they come together.
 By laying everything on a flat surface and looking at it from the top, I was able to gauge different distances between the components, accomplishing a harmonious composition between them.